Bitly: Building for AI-Driven Discovery

 • Investing in Reddit, YouTube, and other sources that shape LLM outputs

-• Shifting from ranking to being surfaced
+• Shifting from ranking to being surfaced where it counts

 Authority through digital PR: